Guide to Building an Emergency Twig Stove from an Aluminum Can

 In an emergency situation, having a reliable way to cook food or boil water can make all the difference.
 Emergency stoves, like twig stoves, are invaluable tools in emergency situations, or for survivalists and outdoor enthusiasts.
-Even better, you can make your own emergency wood stove from materials as simple as a soup can or other metal container.
+Even better, you can make your own emergency wood stove from materials as simple as an aluminum soup can, soda can or other metal container.
 In this beginner’s guide, we’ll show you how to build a twig stove step by step, teach you how to make an efficient emergency cooking stove, and provide tips to get the most out of this compact survival tool.
-For an ultralight option that's the size of a credit card, check out Grim Workshops Stove Card

 Materials Needed to Build a Twig Stove